 This gives you the chance to tell us a bit about yourself and the type of accommodation you require.
 We look at all our applicants together from May and you can expect to hear about your homestay host in July.

 Costs and other details

 In most homestay arrangements all meals are provided except for lunch during the week.
 You will have your own bedroom with a desk, bed, chair and space to store your things.
-The price for one academic year is £7500.
 This includes internet access and all bills.
 There is also the option of self-catered homestay, which reduces the cost but means you are responsible for the buying and cooking of all of your own food in someone else’s home.
 This is only available to students aged 18 or over.
 Further details are available on request.

 Each year we ask all hosts and students to sign a version of our accommodation agreement.
 You can download an example document below.
 However, depending on the nature of your programme the actual document you sign may be slightly different.